 Side by side

-By the way, currently, the only admin center available in the new Microsoft TLD is the Microsoft 365 admin center and the Exchange admin center.
-The rest, like the Teams admin center, is still in the microsoft.com namespace.
+It’s worth noting that, currently, the only admin centers available under the new Microsoft top-level domain are the Microsoft 365 admin center and the Exchange admin center (although the second one’s URL format is, in my opinion, a bit awkward).
+The rest, like the Teams admin center, are still in the microsoft.com namespace.

 Don’t get me started on the rebrand from “Microsoft 365 app” to “Microsoft 365 Copilot app”.
 The name will probably evolve into something new not before long anyway.